wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     ![image](./media/image-14.gif)

-1. In the Utils folder, there is a class named IncidentApiHelper.cs.
+1. In the `Utils` folder, there is a file named `IncidentApiHelper.cs`.
 Open this file.

-1. Paste the following inside the IncidentApiHelper class definition and resolve the reference for `IncidentAPI`.
+1. Paste the following inside the `IncidentApiHelper` class definition and resolve the reference for `IncidentAPI`.

     ```csharp
     public static IncidentAPIClient GetIncidentAPIClient()